IntersectMBO/product-website/docs/vision/vision-2030.md

 ### Why Cardano needs to exist

-We want to build an ecosystem that is suitable for government and corporate use but immune to centralized abuse.
+We want to build an ecosystem that is suitable for governments, corporates, and communities but immune to centralized abuse.
 Cardano is a **public smart contract platform and monetary system** that provides verifiable, censorship-resistant infrastructure for societies and initiatives that cannot afford to fail.
-Built upon foundational scientific principles and peer-reviewed research, it is an auditable, permissionless, and resilient public infrastructure stack more inclusive than anything that came before.
+Built upon foundational scientific principles, peer-reviewed research, and the people who participate in its governance system.It is an auditable, permissionless, and resilient public infrastructure stack more inclusive than anything that came before.

 ### What we do, for whom, and in what distinct way

+We provide infrastructure for coordination of resources, rights, and value at scale, **enabling participation in public systems demanding high-assurance** for communities, business and governments.

-Cardano empowers **individuals, communities, businesses, and governments** to coordinate resources, rights, and value at scale, fostering an inclusive ecosystem where **builders and institutions** create lasting impact.
-We achieve this by offering a deterministic, composable, cost-effective, and self-governing infrastructure, enabling secure and verifiable participation in public systems demanding high-assurance, and cultivating an environment of value creation.
+We achieve this by offering a deterministic, composable, cost-effective, secure, verifiable and self-governing decentralized infrastructure,fostering an inclusive environment of value creation where participants create lasting impact.

 ### Where will we be if we pursue what we do successfully

-By 2030, Cardano will be the foundation of a **sustainable and economically self-sufficient ecosystem** of projects, services, and partners, demonstrating robust network utility and widespread adoption.
+By 2030, Cardano will be a leading infrastructure for public systems that demand high-assurance.
+Cardano will be a **sustainable and economically self-sufficient ecosystem** of network-operators, projects, services, and partners, demonstrating robust network utility and widespread adoption through interoperability.
 This marks our commitment to long-term viability, ensuring the network continually generates the necessary resources to thrive.